vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

 It is by nature Blissful (or essentially Joyous); but, infected by environment (upadhi), falls into migration (samsāra).
-It is Agent (kartā), enjoyer (bhoktā), the Bodied (šariri) and body (Sarira).
-It is the bodied with reference to matter; with reference to God (Išvara), it is body.
+It is Agent (kartā), enjoyer (bhoktā), the Bodied (śariri) and body (Sarira).
+It is the bodied with reference to matter; with reference to God (Iśvara), it is body.

-That it is Self-luminous (svayam-prakāša) is evident from Perception as well as Word (Scriptures).
+That it is Self-luminous (svayam-prakāśa) is evident from Perception as well as Word (Scriptures).
 A syllogism may be constructed as follows:-

 "The Soul is Self-luminous.'